PaulVincent707/Recursion-TOH/README.md

 As the number of discs increase, the number of moves required to complete the puzzle grows exponentialy.
 In general,  this can be written as **M = 2^n − 1** where n is the number of discs

 ### Let's get started
-In this workshop, we will build an animated representation of the Towers of Hanoi.
+In this workshop, we will build an animated representation of the **Towers of Hanoi**.
 First, create a new blank project in your IDE of choice.
 Once you have your project, create a new java class file and name it **TOHA**

-Now that you have your class file created let's start by importing in the libraries we will need for this solution. add the following lines of code to the top of your class file.
+Now that you have your class file created let's start by importing in the libraries we will need for this solution.

+Add the following lines of code to the top of your class file.
 ~~~~
 import java.awt.BorderLayout;
 import java.awt.Color;